 B Science (Psychology) (Hons)

-Caitlin is a Provisional Psychologist who has recently commenced practising with Thrive Psychology, Canberra.
-Caitlin holds a Bachelor of Science (Psychology) (Honours) from the Australian National University.
+Caitlin is a Registered Psychologist who completed a Bachelor of Science (Psychology) (Honours) at the Australian National University.
 Caitlin has experience helping people work through personal issues, family issues, and supporting people through career transitions and workplace conflict.
 Caitlin also has experience working with people with intellectual disabilities, and those who have suffered from bullying and harassment.

 Caitlin has training in conflict resolution and advanced training in suicide prevention.
 Caitlin uses Cognitive Behaviour Therapy, and techniques from Motivational Interviewing, Rational Emotive Behaviour Therapy, and Mindfulness with clients.
 She has a keen interest in assisting people suffering from anxiety and depression, and is client-centred in her approach.
 Caitlin’s aim is to support her clients to manage their issues independently and achieve their goals.

 Emilia is a provisional psychologist who completed her studies at Charles Sturt University.
 Emilia has experience assisting and supporting individuals with personal and employment related issues including bullying and harassment and changes in career pathways.
 Emilia has experience assisting individuals with anxiety, depression and behavioural disorders.
 This experience has led to interest in depression, anxiety and post-traumatic stress disorder (PTSD).
 Emilia has completed training in conflict resolution and advanced training in suicide prevention.
 Emilia is solution focused and passionate about supporting her clients.